Coronavirus victim: German far-right AfD in crisis | DW | 18.05.2020

 Dropping the ball on lockdown protests

 This internal rancor doesn't come at a good time for the AfD, which has been struggling to establish a position on the coronavirus pandemic.
-In recent weeks, it has dropped in some national polls to under 10%.
+It has dropped in some national polls to under 10%.

-In early March, the AfD demanded that the government shut Germany's national borders, with some politicians occasionally trying to blame the outbreak of the virus on migrants.

-Now the party has now come round to jumping on the coattails of anti-lockdown protests.
-AfD supporters have been a notable presence at such events, and in a Facebook post published on Saturday Meuthen condemned the way those who criticize lockdown measures are being dismissed as "corona-deniers."

 "They supported the course of Angela Merkel in the parliament, now they are basically starting to resist," he told DW.